 After successful multi-link (re)setup between a non-AP MLD and an AP MLD, the non-AP MLD and the AP MLD setup links for multi-link operation, and the non-AP MLD is in associated state and is (re)associated with the AP MLD.

+Any two links that requested or accepted for multi-link (re)setup shall be on the different operating channels. (#3392)

 TGbe editor: Please change the subclauses below follows: